SystemsApproach/tcpcc/preface.rst

 This book grew out of our own involvement in developing congestion control algorithms over the last three decades.
-There have been so many developments in congestion control over that time that it's nearly impossible to include all of them.
-What we have tried to do in this book is provide a framework for understanding congestion control as a problem space, and to categorize the many approaches into a few main themes.
+There have been so many developments in congestion control over that time that it’s nearly impossible to include all of them.
+What we have tried to do in this book is provide a framework for understanding congestion control as a systems problem, and to characterize the many approaches along a few main themes.
 For example, our work on TCP Vegas opened up a line of research that continues today, where the aim is to avoid severe congestion rather than react after it has set in.
 We thus consider avoidance-based approaches as one of the main categories of congestion control.

-This is an evolving manuscript.
-There are a number of significant efforts in congestion control that are not currently covered in the book as our goal is to help readers understand the problem space and the intuition behind various solutions, without being overwhelmed by the implementation details.
-That said, we have probably missed some important themes.
-And the approaches that we have covered, particularly in later chapters, are in many cases still evolving.
-We will update the book as needed.
+We expect this to be an evolving manuscript.
+There are many efforts in congestion control that are not currently covered, the algorithms that are covered continue to be refined, and new approaches will likely emerge to address new use cases.
+We will update the book as necessary to reflect the state of the field.
+Please help by submitting your comments and feedback.
+We also welcome contributions to the on-line annotated bibliography.

-We extend our thanks to those who have contributed to the open source effort to improve this book, including the following:
+Finally, we extend our thanks to those who have contributed to the open source effort to improve this book.
+They include:

 - Bill Fisher
 - Giulio Micheloni
-- J vanBemmel
+- J van Bemmel
 - Omer Shapira
 - Nico Vibert